ymimouni/Autocomplete/README.md

 prefix in hand.
 The application server returns the results to the load balancer before updating the cache as well.
 #### Updates flow
 ![Updates flow](./images/updatesFlow.jpg)

+In order to improve efficiency, we precompute the top 4 suggestion for every prefix in the trie (This is performed by the Builder servers).
+It is possible to have some nodes in the bottom of the trie which have less than 4 suggestions.

 Assuming that the list of keywords is already provided, our Collector server stores the list in a hashtable in our database.
 This process has to be done periodically (every hour for example) to fetch the updated list of keywords.
-The builder server loads periodically the list of keywords from the database and builds a new trie (we can have more than one builder working in parallel on different ranges of the alphabets: a -> h and i ->p...).
+The builder server loads periodically the list of keywords from the database and builds a new trie (we can have more than one builder working in parallel on different ranges of the alphabet: a -> h and i ->p...).
 Once the trie is ready, it is made available for use through the Zookeeper, any new requests are directed to the new trie.
 #### Metrics
 We can collect different metrics from the user and the system to assess whether we are successful or not with our